 Keltbray Group (Holdings) Limited incorporates organisations that make up the Keltbray Group of companies.
 These organisations are listed at the end of this statement.

-Keltbray Group (Holdings) Limited (referred to as Keltbray Group herein), is a UK leading specialist business, which offers engineering, construction, demolition, decommissioning, remediation, rail, environmental services and reinforced concrete structure solutions.
-The company is a key player in developing and maintaining Britain’s built environment and operates in highly regulated environments; making sites ready for new infrastructure and developments.
+Keltbray Group (Holdings) Limited (referred to as Keltbray Group herein), is a UK leading specialist engineering and construction business, which provides engineering, construction, demolition, decommissioning, remediation, environmental services, reinforced concrete structures, rail and power distribution and transmission solutions to public and private sector clients.
+In the main these services are provided on a self-delivery basis.
+The Group is a key player in developing and maintaining Britain’s built environment and infrastructure, and operates in highly regulated environments.

 We have implemented policies and procedures to ensure fair and ethical treatment, these include;

-Our supply chain is predominantly made up of organisations utilised across our Specialist Contracting Services and Infrastructure and Rail divisions.
+Our external supply chain is predominantly made up of organisations utilised across our Built Environment Services and Infrastructure and Rail divisions.
 We directly contract these organisations to complete work on our behalf or supply materials or labour.

 The Keltbray Group due diligence process for suppliers incorporates a review of the controls undertaken by the supplier.
 All organisations that the company deals with are required to confirm that both they and their supply chain are not knowingly involved in slavery and human trafficking.
 Such a declaration is required by all companies in order to be added to the company’s preferred supplier list.

 Where we have most control, in respect of modern slavery and human trafficking, is in recruitment of direct employees.
 We have procedures in place to ensure that recruitment is completed in line with regulatory requirements and our people have access to rights and appropriate conditions.
 We view this area as low risk.